MohammadAmini1998/Apriori-Algorithm/README.md

 # Frequent Pattern Mining with Apriori Algorithm

-In this project, we apply frequent pattern mining on a market transaction dataset using the Apriori algorithm.
+In this project, we apply frequent pattern mining on a market transaction dataset using the Apriori algorithm from scratch.

 ## Apriori Algorithm